sanderslab/magellanmapper/README.md

 ### Additional Build/Runtime Dependencies

-#### Required
+#### Recommended (not required)

 - Java SDK, tested on v8-11, for importing image files from proprietary formats (eg `.czi`) and the ImageJ-based stitching pipeline (ImageJ currently requires Java 8)
+- ImageJ/Fiji for image stitching via the BigSticher plugin
+- R for statistical models

 #### Optional

-- GCC or related compilers for compiling Mayavi and SimpleElastix
+- GCC or related compilers for compiling SimpleElastix or any unreleased dependencies
 - Git for downloading unreleased dependencies as above
-- R for statistical models
 - Zstd (fallback to Zip) for compression on servers
 - MeshLab for 3D surface clean-up